DTG : Diffusion-based Trajectory Generation for Mapless Global Navigation

 In this section, we qualitatively and quantitatively evaluate DTG compared with different state-of-the-art methods and modified versions for ablation study.
 In the experiment, we compare DTG with ViNT~\cite{shah2023vint}, NoMaD~\cite{sridhar2023nomad}, and MTG~\cite{liang2023mtg}.
 Because NoMaD and ViNT require a sequence of images from the start position to the goal, we run the robot in the environment first and collect the images.
 Each consecutive pair of images has a distance of around 1 meter.
 MTG generates multiple trajectories, and we use the same method as the experiment in MTG~\cite{liang2023mtg} to choose the best trajectory.
 The evaluation metrics include: Traversability, Distance Ratio, Inference Time, and Model Size.

 \textbf{Traversability: } Given a trajectory $\hat{\btau}$, the traversability is calculated as Equation \ref{eq:traversability}.
 The $c(\cdot)$ tells if the waypoint $\w_m$ is in the traversable area $\ca$.
-For K secnearios, we have the average traversability of the approach: $\frac{1}{K}\sum_{i=1}^K tr(\ca, \hat{\btau})$.
+For K scenarios, we have the average traversability of the approach: $\frac{1}{K}\sum_{i=1}^K tr(\ca, \hat{\btau})$.

 \textbf{Distance Ratio: } The distance ratio is to evaluate the future travel distance of the trajectory to the goal and it measures the ratio of the travel distance of the trajectory w.r.t. the shortest travel distance from the robot's position to the goal.
 Therefore, given the trajectory length $\abs{\hat{\btau}}$, the travel distance $h_c$ from the robot's position, and the travel distance $h_t$ from the last waypoint $\w_M\in \hat{\btau}$, the distance ratio is defined as Equation \ref{eq:distance_ratio}.
 The ratio is trajectory length independent, so we can use it to compare trajectory generators with different trajectory lengths.